 The two most common questions that people ask about acne is “should I treat it?” and “why isn’t my treatment working?”
 This might seem surprising, but answering these questions adequately can save a lot of people a great deal of grief and enrich the lives of those who are needlessly suffering from acne.

 Should you treat acne?

-Acne commonly has a negative impact on a person's overall self-esteem and well being.
+Acne commonly hurts a person’s overall self-esteem and well-being.
 It can also cause scarring, which unlike acne, leaves a permanent change in the skin.
 Given that there are many safe and effective treatments for acne available now, acne should be treated as soon as possible.